nmarriotti/patching_utility_for_linux/README.md

 ### Restore

-MD5 hashes of the backed up file and the currently deployed file.
+MD5 hashes of the backed up file and the currently deployed file are compared.
 If there are discrepancies then the file will be restored from the backup.

 ```
 ./patch restore